rdegges/rdegges-blog/articles/2010/user-authentication-with-django.md

 Hopefully this article has helped you understand how Django authentication works, and how easy it is to add secure authentication to your website without going through too much trouble.
-If you have any questions, suggestions, or anything else, leave a comment and I’ll try to answer it.
+If you have any questions, suggestions, or anything else, leave a comment and I'll try to answer it.

   [Django]: http://www.djangoproject.com/